cfech/spring-security/README.md

 ### SCryptPasswordEncoder ###
 - advance version of ```BCryptPasswordEncoder```
 - uses both cpu and ram
-- make brute force tougher due to resource restriction
+- makes brute force attacks more difficult due to resource restriction
 - more secure
 ### Argon2PasswordEncoder ###
 - newest based on latest hashing algorithm